Bigg Boss 11: Vikas, Akash & Hina Gang Up Against Shilpa; Puneesh Supports Shilpa; Arshi Is BACK!

 Vikas & Hina Discuss About Shilpa & Puneesh

 After the press conference, Shilpa tells Puneesh as to how she burnt her hand in kitchen while cooking food.
-She reveals that it is not easy to be in kitchen!
+She reveals that it is not easy to be in the kitchen!
 Puneesh agrees with her, while Vikas, Akash and Hina feel that Shilpa is playing victim card to gain votes from fans.
-They also feel Puneesh is taking Shilpa's side as he is trying to get votes from her fans as well!
+They also feel Puneesh is taking Shilpa's side as he is trying to get the votes from her fans as well!

-Arshi Khan Re-enters Bigg Boss 11 House!
+Arshi Khan Re-enters The Bigg Boss 11 House!

 In the upcoming episode, we will see Arshi Khan re-entering the house, while the other housemates welcome her.
 Bigg Boss also announces a task, where the contestants have to show as to how mean they are!